tpascarella/sr50/docs/investing/stocks-bonds.md

 the “professionals'' who manage the fund have hefty salaries and bonuses that need to be paid as well as other operating costs like marketing, offices, etc. That money has to come from somewhere!
 (You.)

 So, active fund managers not only have to outperform the index over time (astonishingly rare on its own), but outperform the index with a big enough margin to cover the greatly inflated management costs.
 So do yourself a favor and just stick with index funds.
 Your great grandkids will thank you.

+### Index Funds vs. ETFs

+There is hardly any difference between Index Funds and ETFs.
+They are slightly different packaging for the same underlying investment product.
+Kind of like different wrapping papers for the same Christmas present.

+I recommend you go with the index fund over ETFs if you have the choice, simply because the fact that they close at the end of each trading day, instead of continuously over the course of the day, gives you slightly more friction against making an impulse sell.

 ## Portfolio Allocation